 People who feel passion for their work and friends and love their families and partners don't become depressed as often as the population at large.
 People who are in touch with their spirit and enjoy a sense of community don't incline toward depression.
 People who maintain a sense of wonder and awe don't become depressed.
 Depression isn't the enemy.
 It's simply a warning sign that we're not on the right path.
 Our disconnection and folly pursuits of happiness may have much to do with this.

 Before the advent of modern psychotherapy, and well before the pathologizing of the word "depression," we would refer to such symptoms as melancholia.
 Life would bring certain periods and events in which one might feel some melancholy.
 Sadness is appropriate at times.
-When people experienced such sadness, friends and family may have supported them through the difficult times.
+When people experienced such sadness, friends and family may have supported them through those difficult times.
 But they weren't told that there was something wrong with them.
 Loving support is the most powerful agent in the treatment of depression.
 When we lose our compassion and relegate depressed people to their diagnosis, we tend to dehumanize them.

 Is Our Society Manufacturing Depressed People?

 A dominant theme in our society is that you should be happy, and if you're not, there's something wrong with you.
 Life can be difficult at times.
 It is in the labeling of people as depressed that the greatest injustice is done.
 I'm not suggesting that there aren't people who are indeed clinically depressed, but simply that the indiscriminate manner in which diagnoses are meted out to people without proper discrimination is grossly absurd.
-When clinical diagnosis of depression is made in the astronomical numbers we witness in American culture, it speaks to something much larger: A society that has lost its way.
+When a clinical diagnosis of depression is made in the astronomical numbers we witness in American culture, it speaks to something much larger: a society that has lost its way.

 If we see depression as a signal that something is off, we might use the depression to catalyze positive change.
-Very often depression makes perfect sense.
-In my practice, I often treat individuals who are being abused, living in loveless relationships or suffering from loss.
+Very often, depression makes perfect sense.
+In my practice, I often treat individuals who are being abused, living in loveless relationships, or suffering from loss.
 Depression in such instances seems quite appropriate.
 Rather than treat the depression, I prefer to assist these people in coming to terms with their life challenges.
 It is essential to treat the person, not the depression.
 We must come to understand how the depressed person struggles contextually in their lives and to appreciate their particular struggles and challenges.
 We must, at all costs, refrain from reducing them to a clinical compilation of symptoms.

-Gary Greenberg, in Manufacturing Depression,suggests that depression as a clinical disease may indeed be manufactured.
-He references best selling psychiatrist Peter Kramer's assertion in Against Depression that "depression magically skyrocketed after the drug industry introduced SSRIs and that diagnostic criteria can't distinguish between depression and grief."
+Gary Greenberg, in Manufacturing Depression, suggests that depression as a clinical disease may indeed be manufactured.
+He references best-selling psychiatrist Peter Kramer's assertion in Against Depression that "depression magically skyrocketed after the drug industry introduced SSRIs and that diagnostic criteria can't distinguish between depression and grief."